 For the museum, the added value of the app lies mainly in the fact that visitors can discover additional and tailored background information.
-In a hygienic and safe way, people decide for themselves, via their own device, which additional information they want to read or listen to.
+In a hygienic and safe way, people decide for themselves, via their own device, what additional information they want to read or listen to.

 Even more inspiration